csiro-data-school/python/_episodes/06-lists.md

 ## Another type of collection: Tuples

 In Python programming, a tuple is similar to a list: a collection of data elements.
 The difference between the two is that tuples are *immutable*, we cannot change the elements of a tuple once it is assigned, whereas a list is *mutable*, elements can be changed in place.
-Also, while lists use square brackets, tuples use parentheses `()`.
+Also, while lists use square brackets `[]`, tuples use parentheses `()`.

 > ## Challenge question
 > Can you think of any advantages of using tuples over lists?